-When new symptoms appear - severe cough and fever - you should definitely stay at home.
-If after seven days the symptoms worsen or at least do not decrease, you should call your family doctor or the Coronavirus hotline.
+When new symptoms - severe cough and high fever - appear, you should definitely stay at home.
+If after seven days your symptoms worsen, or at least have not improved, you should call your family doctor or the coronavirus hotline.

 I have diabetes, what should I do?